neuralmagic/deepsparse/docs/use-cases/cv/object-detection-yolov5.md

 ```

 ### Use Case Specific Arguments
-The Object Detection Pipeline contains additional arguments for configuring a `Pipeline`.
+The YOLOv5 pipeline contains additional arguments for configuring a Pipeline.

 #### Image Shape